 The goal of the INTERSECT-Ellison Fellowship program is to support trainees in the conduct of a project that will promote the trainee’s career development (as a researcher or educator) in respiratory disease or critical care in resource-limited settings.

-Each fellowship provides $2,000 to be used within a 12 month period.
+Each fellowship provides up to $2,000 to be used within a 12 month period.
 Funds can be used for research- or training-related activities.
 Funds cannot be used to travel to meetings.

 - Trainee (preference given to fellows but residents considered) working with an INTERSECT faculty member

 - Project related to respiratory disease or critical care in a resource-limited setting

 - Applications will be considered in two cycles per year.
 The deadlines for submission of applications are January 15 (to start March 1) and July 5 (to start September 1).